Top 10 Reasons to Visit Leadville and Twin Lakes, CO, this FallAugust 12, 2020

 8. Play One More Round of Golf Before Next Season

 For the sports enthusiast, make a hole in one at the reasonably priced Mt.
 Massive Golf Course, North America’s highest course.
 Surrounded by 14ers, this course surely is also one of the nation’s most scenic.
 Open until the second week of October.

-9. Ride through Golden Scenery
+9. Ride through Alpine Scenery

 Halfmoon Packing & Outfitting offers horseback rides, wagon rides, stagecoach rides, and overnight wilderness pack trips, featuring some of the most spectacular mountain views in the area.
 They also offer a complete range of hunting services, including fully guided hunts, drop camps, game retrieval, and pack services.
 Open through Nov.
 16, 2020.

 10. Experience Western History through a Museum Tour

 Healy House Museum and Dexter Cabin – Discover two of Leadville’s earliest houses for a glimpse of life in a booming silver-mining town.
 The Dexter Cabin and Healy House feature lavish Victorian furniture, including objects belonging to Horace and Augusta Tabor, and a beautiful Victorian garden.
 Open Thursdays, Fridays, and Saturdays from 10 a.m.-2 p.m.